kohlschutter/junixsocket/README.md

 <dependency>
   <groupId>com.kohlschutter.junixsocket</groupId>
   <artifactId>junixsocket-core</artifactId>
-  <version>2.6.0</version>
+  <version>2.6.1</version>
   <type>pom</type>
 </dependency>
 ```

+While you should definitely pin your dependency to a specific version, you are very much encouraged to always update to the most recent version.
+Check back frequently.

-For more, optional packages (RMI, MySQL, Jetty, TIPC, server, etc.) and Gradle instructions see
+For more, optional packages (RMI, MySQL, Jetty, TIPC, VSOCK, server, GraalVM, etc.) and Gradle instructions see
 [here](https://kohlschutter.github.io/junixsocket/dependency.html)

 If you're testing a `-SNAPSHOT` version, make sure that the Sonatype snapshot repository is enabled in your POM: